METALS-London aluminium steady, eyes biggest weekly gain since April

-MELBOURNE, Oct 5 (Reuters) - London aluminum held its ground on Friday as worries over an alumina shortage stoked cost inflation concerns, sending prices towards the biggest weekly gain in nearly six months.
+MELBOURNE, Oct 5 (Reuters) - London aluminium held steady on Friday as worries over an alumina shortage stoked expectations of cost inflation, sending prices towards the biggest weekly gain in nearly six months.

 * ALUMINIUM: The Brazilian state of Para on Thursday said it was surprised when Norsk Hydro decided a day earlier to halt operations at Alunorte, the world’s largest alumina refinery, and asked for a report explaining the decision.